umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 ### Testing

-Assuming a placeholder token allow-list of one element (e.g. `umee`), and a uToken existing (e.g. `u-umee`), an end-to-end test can be created in which one user account sends a `MsgLendAsset` and a `MsgWithdrawAsset` of the appropriate token types.
+Assuming a placeholder token allow-list of one element (e.g. `umee`), and a uToken existing (e.g. `u-umee`), an end-to-end test can be created in which one user account sends a `MsgSupply` and a `MsgWithdrawAsset` of the appropriate token types.

 ## Considerations